EndPointCorp/end-point-blog/2023/02/how-to-create-a-hugo-website-without-a-theme.md

 <script defer src="/katex/contrib/auto-render.min.js" onload="renderMathInElement(document.body);"></script>
 ```

-I [downloaded](https://katex.org/docs/browser.html#download--host-things-yourself) KaTeX myself, but you could easily modify this partial to use CDN-hosted files.
+I [downloaded](https://katex.org/docs/browser.html#download--host-things-yourself) KaTeX myself, which is nice for serving your own content while offline.
+But you could easily modify this partial to use CDN-hosted files.

-If you host the files yourself, like I did, just download and move the necessary files to `static/katex`.
+If you host the files yourself, just download and move the necessary files to `static/katex`.
 You only need to keep a few files out of the ones KaTeX ships with:

 ```plain
 └── static